JHWebDeveloper/Able2-public-resources/README.md

 ### Fixed
 - Bug causing the combined settings of ARC: Fit to Frame + Background: Transparent + Overlay: TV|Laptop to not output an alpha channel
+- Reduced the huge delay after a recording.
+Was caused by the need to convert the video.
+Finally found a work around.

 ## [2.0.1] - 7.31.2020